Pentagon chief calls for ‘new vision’ for American defense

 He spoke at a ceremony marking the arrival of Adm.
 John Aquilino as the new commander of U.S. Indo-Pacific Command, succeeding Adm.
 Philip Davidson, who has been outspoken in his concerns that China is proceeding with urgency to be in position to potentially take Taiwan by force within several years.

-In his departing remarks at today’s ceremony, Davidson repeated his assertion that China is using “pernicious” behavior to challenge U.S. dominance in the region and to remake the international order in its image.
+In his departing remarks at Friday’s ceremony, Davidson repeated his assertion that China is using “pernicious” behavior to challenge U.S. dominance in the region and to remake the international order in its image.

 Austin mentioned no specific potential flashpoints for conflict in the Indo-Pacific region but said the U.S. must develop a new vision of defense that takes greater advantage of new technologies, including quantum computing, artificial intelligence, and edge computing, which he described as a framework that allows data to be processed while it’s being collected, and to absorb and share it instantaneously.